Middle-earth in motion pictures: European live-action television productions

 A live-action adaptation of The Fellowship of the Ring, Khraniteli ("Keepers" or "Guardians" [of the Ring]) was aired once in the Soviet Union in 1991, and was thought lost, but was rediscovered and republished on the Web.
 It includes plot elements such as Tom Bombadil and the Barrow-wight omitted from Jackson's version, but has basic sets and "ludicrous" green-screen effects.

-In 1993, the Finnish broadcaster Yle produced a nine-episode live-action miniseries called Hobitit ("The Hobbits").
+In 1993, the Finnish broadcaster Yle produced a licensed nine-episode live-action miniseries called Hobitit ("The Hobbits").
 Despite the name it was based on The Lord of the Rings rather than The Hobbit; but it included only the parts of the story that the hobbits had witnessed themselves.
 The series was written and directed by Timo Torikka; Toni Edelmann composed the soundtrack.
 This is the only film adaptation which includes "The Scouring of the Shire", and, until the recovery of the Soviet movie, the only one known to include Tom Bombadil and the Barrow-wight.
 It aired again in 1998, but then the rights to broadcast it were revoked.